Variance: Sample variance

+Example

+For a set of numbers {10, 15, 30, 45, 57, 52, 63, 72, 81, 93, 102, 105}, if this set is the whole data population for some measurement, then variance is the population variance 932.743 as the sum of the squared deviations about the mean of this set, divided by 12 as the number of the set members.
+If the set is a sample from the whole population, then the unbiased sample variance can be calculated as 1017.538 that is the sum of the squared deviations about the mean of the sample, divided by 11 instead of 12.
+A function VAR.S in Microsoft Excel gives the unbiased sample variance while VAR.P is for population variance.

 Distribution of the sample variance

 Being a function of random variables, the sample variance is itself a random variable, and it is natural to study its distribution.
-In the case that Yi are independent observations from a normal distribution, Cochran's theorem shows that S2 follows a scaled chi-squared distribution (see also: asymptotic properties):
+In the case that Yi are independent observations from a normal distribution, Cochran's theorem shows that the unbiased sample variance S2 follows a scaled chi-squared distribution (see also: asymptotic properties and an elementary proof):